If you’re here, chances are you want to know what are all the different types of cameras available today. If that’s the case this article is for you.

 Action Cameras have gained a huge fan base over the last few years.
-The reason is visible to all, the exceptional versatility they provide to generate high-resolution output.
+The reason is visible to all, the exceptional versatility they provide to generate high-resolution output and work in the most extreme conditions.
 Popular action cameras have taken photography to the next level.
-They are perfect for the hobbyist who loves clicking artistic photos and film high-quality videos.
+These type of cameras are perfect for the hobbyist who loves clicking artistic photos and film high-quality videos.

 Basically, action cameras give you the freedom to develop excellent pictures and videos from any corner of the earth, be it underwater or at the top of hills.

 Even though they can be considered action cameras, I think they deserve a category on its own.
 Waterproof cameras such as the Olympus TG-6 are specifically made to be used in extreme conditions.

 In fact these cameras are not only waterproof, they’re freezeproof and shockproof and their build quality makes of them a special tool for special needs.